Lakshman Joo

-Lakshman Joo (9 May 1907 – 27 September 1991), born Lakshman Raina and also called Lal Sahib by his followers, was a mystic and scholar of Kashmir Shaivism.
+Lakshman Joo (9 May 1907 – 27 September 1991), born Lakshman Raina and also called Swami Lakshmanjoo or Lal Sahib by his followers, was a Hindu saint, mystic and scholar and teacher of Trika Shaivism (Kashmir Shaivism).

 Biography

 Lakshman Joo was born in a Kashmiri Hindu Brahmin family in the city of Srinagar in Kashmir.
 He was the fifth child in a household of four boys and five girls.

-His mother's name was Arnyamali Raina.
+Other sources state that at birth, Lakshman had five siblings, one elder brother and four sisters.
+His mother's name was Aranyamali (Raina).

-At the age of five he was introduced to the path of spirituality by his elder brother Maheshvaranath.
-Up to the age of eight his spiritual progress in the lineage of Kashmiri Shaivam was monitored by his family priest, Pandit Swami Ram Joo (1854-1915), and later by his chief disciple Swami Mehatab Kak (1870?-1942).
-At the age of 19, it is said, he experienced a clear taste of Self-realisation.
-Shortly afterwards he left home, as he wrote, "in search of the Supreme" and moved to the famous ashram of Sadhamalyun (Sadhuganga) in Handwara.
-Persuaded by his father to return to Srinagar, he continued to study Sanskrit and Shaiva philosophy under the guidance of a scholar named Maheshwar Razdan.
+At the age of five, he was introduced to the path of spirituality by his elder brother Maheshvaranath.
+Up to the age of eight his spiritual progress in the lineage of Trika Shaivism (Kashmiri Shaivam) was monitored by his family priest, Pandit Swami Rama Joo (1854-1915), and later by his chief disciple Swami Mehatab Kak (1870-1942).

+At the age of 19, it is said, he experienced self-realisation.
+Shortly afterwards he left home, as he described, "in search of the Supreme" and moved to the ashram of Sadhamalyun (Sadhuganga) in Handwara.
+Persuaded by his father, he returned to Srinagar after his father built a small house in the factory premises where he could practice his meditation undisturbed and for seven years (1926-1933), he continued to study Sanskrit and Shaiva philosophy under the guidance of scholar Pandit Maheshwar Nath Razdan.

-From 1934 to 1935, Lakshman Joo moved to an isolated place above the village of Gupta Ganga near Nishat suburb of Srinagar where his parents built him a house.
-This was where Abhinavagupta had lived nine centuries ago.
-In 1962 he moved down the hill to a place closer to the famous Dal Lake a few hundred metres from the Nishat Gardens.
-Around the age of 30 Lakshman Joo traveled in India, spending time on a Mumbai beach and a short time with Mahatma Gandhi at Sevagram and then with Sri Aurobindo at Pondicherry.
-From there he found his way to Tiruvannamalai to meet Ramana Maharshi.
-There he spent some weeks and later commented; "I felt those golden days were indeed divine".
+Although Swamiji had a separate house for himself, he was not happy as he had the disturbance of factory and family members at that place.
+In 1934, Lakshman Joo moved to an isolated place in Ishber hills above the village of Gupta Ganga near Nishat suburb of Srinagar, where his parents built him a new house.

+Around the age of 30, Lakshman Joo travelled in India, meeting Mahatma Gandhi at Sevagram, Rabindranath Tagore at Shantiniketan, Sri Aurobindo at Pondicherry, and Ramana Maharshi at Tiruvannamalai for a few weeks about which Lakshmanjoo later expressed: “I felt those golden days were indeed divine.”